Anushk97/Blog/_posts/2024-05-09-third-post.md

 This app was part of a job interview assignment I worked on.
 The idea seem pretty cool so I kept working on it a little longer, upgraded the frontend - learnt some javascript, html and flask in the process.

 The project was a good learning about fundamental data structures, APIs, and cloud deployment.
 The app is deployed [here](https://llm-bot-pficsoahpa-uc.a.run.app/).
+Code test cases are [here](https://github.com/Anushk97/Cleric_assessment/tree/main).

 ## The Ask 💭
 I was asked to create an application which can use LLM to summarize call logs in a nutshell.
 The app should be able to do 2 things: